mithunjmistry/IOT-Raspberry-Pi-Android-App/README.md

 Modify the app as per need for your project.
 This is an open-source project meant for people to learn.
 Using it for commercial project is strictly prohibited and can incur legal action.
 This is free to use for educational purpose only.

+* This App was made from October-2015 till June-2016 and is no longer maintained.